Harper College

 Mentor: Ranajani Murali

-Service Learning: Journey's/The Road Home
+Service Learning: JOURNEYS | The Road Home

-Description: analyzing the role that popular media and culture have played in stigmatizing and ostracizing people affected by poverty and how this ideology plays a crucial role in continuing the cycle of poverty.
+Description: research project analyzing the role that popular media and culture have played in stigmatizing and ostracizing people affected by poverty and how this ideology plays a crucial role in continuing the cycle of poverty.

 Student: Tori M.